HURACANAI/engine/docs/guides/HOW_THE_BOT_WORKS_SIMPLE.md

 ---

-## 🎓 **STEP 6: Learn and Test**
+## 🎓 **STEP 6: Learn and Test (Per-Coin Training with Hybrid Scheduler)**

 **What happens:**
-1. The bot practices trading on old data (like playing a video game with old levels) to see what would have happened
-2. It learns patterns from these practice trades and creates a "model" (like a brain) that remembers what works
+1. The bot uses a **hybrid training scheduler** to train one model per coin efficiently:
+   - **Sequential mode**: Train one coin at a time (safe, simple)
+   - **Parallel mode**: Train all coins at once (fast, requires more resources)
+   - **Hybrid mode**: Train coins in batches with a concurrency cap (balanced, default)
+   - Auto-detects GPU availability and sets defaults (12 concurrent on GPU, 2 on CPU)

+2. For each coin, the bot:
+   - Fetches costs (fees, spread, slippage) before training
+   - Loads historical data and builds features
+   - Trains a model using a **shared encoder** (learns patterns across all coins) + coin-specific features
-3. It tests the model on new data it hasn't seen before to make sure it's good enough
+   - Tests the model on new data it hasn't seen before
+   - Only saves models that pass quality gates (after-cost metrics)
+   - Saves partial outputs early (features, split indices, training log)
+   - Saves final artifacts (model, config, metrics, costs, hash)

+3. The scheduler provides:
+   - **Resumability**: If interrupted, can resume from where it left off
+   - **Timeout protection**: Each coin has a timeout (default: 45 minutes)
+   - **Retries**: Failed coins are retried up to 2 times with backoff
+   - **Cost awareness**: Models are evaluated after costs (fees, spread, slippage)
+   - **Storage integration**: Uploads to Dropbox (or S3) as training completes

 4. Only models that pass the tests get saved for use

 **Why:** Practice makes perfect!
-The bot only uses models that actually work!
+The bot only uses models that actually work, and the hybrid scheduler makes training efficient and resumable!

 ---

-## 💾 **STEP 7: Save Everything**
+## 💾 **STEP 7: Save Everything (Per-Coin Artifacts)**

 **What happens:**
-1. If the model passed, the bot saves it along with all the information about how good it is
+1. For each coin that passes quality gates, the bot saves to a unique folder:
+   - `models/{SYMBOL}/YYYYMMDD_HHMMSSZ/`
+   - Files saved:
+     - `model.bin` - The trained model
+     - `config.json` - Model configuration
+     - `metrics.json` - Performance metrics (Sharpe, hit rate, net PnL, etc.)
+     - `costs.json` - Cost model (fees, spread, slippage)
+     - `features.json` - Feature recipe
+     - `sha256.txt` - Integrity hash
+     - Partial outputs: `features.parquet`, `split_indices.json`, `training_log.json`

+2. The bot also saves:
+   - **Resume ledger**: `runs/YYYYMMDDZ/status.json` - Tracks which coins are completed/failed/skipped
+   - **Champion pointers**: `champions/{SYMBOL}.json` - Points to the best model for each coin
+   - **Roster file**: `champions/roster.json` - Ranked list of all coins for trading decisions
+   - **Summary**: `summary/YYYYMMDDZ/engine_summary.json` - Overall training statistics

+3. All files are uploaded to Dropbox (or S3) as training completes

-2. It also saves all the trades it practiced, all the things it learned, and all the reports
+4. The bot also saves all the trades it practiced, all the things it learned, and all the reports

-**Why:** So the trading system can use these models to make real trades!
+**Why:** So the trading system can use these models to make real trades, and the system can resume if interrupted!

 ---